Mohamed-N-Aboelnasr/Numerical_Optimization/README.md

-# Numerical_Optimization
+# Numerical Optimization
+A repo for my work in numerical optimization course as part of AI-pro 9 month-program at ITI
-These labs are about
+> These labs & HWs are about:
-> Linear Regression with
 - Batch gradient descent
 - Mini batch gradient descent
 - Stochastic gradient descent
-> Applying batch gradient descent with different algorithms like
 - Momentum based, NAG
+- Adagrad
+- RMSProb
-- Adagrad, RMSProb, Adam
+- Adam